anirbanstore/hpzone/README.md

 # HP Zone
-A home-project for managing my HP gas delivery schedule and status
+An angular 10 home-project for managing my HP gas delivery schedule and status

 - - - -